-- injury prevention alliances or student associations, or other student groups such as walking/bicycling clubs or environmental groups. - Take advantage of campus life and university events distribute pamphlets or other materials at new student orientations, large student assemblies (such as sporting events), or through campus housing. - Give incentives-While distributing safety messages, garner student interest by giving away food, wristbands, retro-reflective gear, posters, coupons for local restaurants, or other freebies. - Tailor a program to relate to specific student population needs and interests-This helps engage students in understanding why pedestrian safety is important and how it affects them directly.
+- Public Safety, campus health organizations, public health/injury prevention alliances or student associations, or other student groups such as walking/bicycling clubs or environmental groups. - Take advantage of campus life and university events-distribute pamphlets or other materials at new student orientations, large student assemblies (such as sporting events), or through campus housing. - Give incentives-While distributing safety messages, garner student interest by giving away food, wristbands, retro-reflective gear, posters, coupons for local restaurants, or other freebies. - Tailor a program to relate to specific student population needs and interests-This helps engage students in understanding why pedestrian safety is important and how it affects them directly.
 They learn what they can do, both personally and as part of the school or college/university, to improve pedestrian safety and increase walking on campus and beyond.